The Ultimate Costa Rica Adventure in a Week

 Rafting

 After a hearty breakfast, you’ll gear up for an unforgettable rafting expedition on the world-famous Lower Pacuare River.
-Over eight miles of exhilarating whitewater await, broken up with stops to hike jungle trails and cool off in hidden pools beneath waterfalls.
+Over four miles of exhilarating whitewater await, broken up with stops to hike jungle trails and cool off in hidden pools beneath waterfalls.
 Between rapids, calm stretches invite you to swim, float or simply soak up the spectacular scenery.
 By afternoon, you’ll reach the remote Pacuare Eco Lodge, perched above the river and surrounded by dense jungle.
 The cabinas are rustic but comfortable, with a shared kitchen, showers and wide views of the valley.
 Once settled, you can cool off in the river, wander into the forest or stretch out in a hammock to the calls of toucans and the rush of water.
 As night falls, your guides will serve a traditional dinner of rice and beans, fresh vegetables, tropical fruit and jungle chicken, a fitting end to the day.

 Day 4